 Ndumiso Rolens Masuku became one of SWAGAA’s mentors for our Boys for Change program in February 2018.
 He works with boys from 9 to 14 years old in two different clubs – the Lion Kings and Abafana Besithende.

 When Ndumiso first started mentoring with the program he could see how harmful gender norms and stereotypes were already influencing some of his students.

 “We’re all about changing lives, I guess, changing the lives and the beliefs we had years ago.”

-SWAGAA’s mentorship training opened Ndumiso’s eyes to issues of gender norms and practices and how these, often destructive, ideas are connected to gender-based violence.
+SWAGAA’s mentorship training opened Ndumiso’s eyes to issues of gender norms and how these destructive ideas are connected to gender-based violence.
 He is happy to see that these boys have an opportunity to learn about these issues at such a young age, wishing he would’ve had the same opportunity.
-Of the program, Ndumiso has said, “we’re all about changing lives, I guess, changing the lives and the beliefs we had years ago.”
+Of the program, Ndumiso said, “we’re all about changing lives, I guess, changing the lives and the beliefs we had years ago.”

 Watch Ndumiso’s interview below to hear more about his experiences as one of SWAGAA’s mentors for the Boys for Change program.